Through Partnership with ToolingU-SME, ATS Provides Leading Online Technical Training Program

 According to Brian Hogan, the National Account Manager for ToolingU-SME, “ATS is not only in the top five users of our ToolingU courses, but we also believe their organization is training more maintenance technicians than any other entity in North America.”

-In 2019 alone, ATS maintenance technicians received more than 58,000 hours of technical training.
+ATS maintenance technicians on average receive more than 75,000 hours of technical training annually.
 With approximately 1,785 technicians deployed across North American sites, these training programs will directly impact the improved performance of 80,000+ equipment assets ATS currently maintains across various customer sites.

 For more than 80 years, ToolingU-SME has worked with manufacturers, educational institutions and maintenance providers to provide custom training content.
 Affiliated with the industry’s leading certification association SME, ToolingU enhances technical training while fully adhering to industry standards and regulations.
 With this partnership, ATS has developed a proprietary training program that leverages both the flexibility of online learning and the reliability of established skills assessments.

-With different core competencies, ATS and ToolingU-SME have joined forces to improve both the quality and speed of technical training.
-Chris Hobbs, Program Manager of Technical Training at ATS, helped forge this partnership to better allocate the company’s time and resources.
+With different core competencies, ATS and ToolingU-SME have joined forces to improve both the quality and speed of technical training and to better allocate the company’s time and resources.
 By deferring content creation to ToolingU-SME, ATS can develop custom training solutions while still focusing on its core competencies.

 Improving the Quality and Validation of Technical Training

 In 2019, ATS worked closely with ToolingU-SME to develop five customized skills assessments.
 As part of the new initiative, every newly hired technician must complete a 157-question assessment measuring his or her skills in different core areas.
 With the help of ToolingU-SME, these statistically validated assessments have established a more consistent methodology for determining skill levels and credentialing ATS technicians.
-These new assessments also offer the ability to identify niche specialties, as explained by Hobbs:
+These new assessments also offer the ability to identify niche specialties.

 “Since many of our sites are specialized, we’ve added the ability to implement micro-credentialing.
 Even if your overall skills are more beginner-level and you’re a Tech Level 1, you could have some very specialized skills in an area like PLC or hydraulics.
 This greatly helps with career pathing and ongoing skills development.
 It also supports our subject matter expert network within our Reliability 360 remote monitoring and analytics technology center.”